kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 ### Assembly

-The first step is probably to decide if you wan the open collector WAIT signal, requiring a reprogrammed GAL, if so you need to Cut JP1 1,2 and solder 2 to 3 If you think you may want to change this in the future, it may be easir to cut th trace and solder 1 to 2 now, making it easier to change in the future.
+The first step is probably to decide if you want the open collector WAIT signal, requiring a reprogrammed GAL, if so you need to Cut JP1 1,2 and solder 2 to 3 If you think you may want to change this in the future, it may be easier to cut the trace and solder 1 to 2 now, making it easier to change in the future.

+Note: Unless you need this it may be safer to stick with the default, as may cause confusion latter, if the GAL needs replacing, have to ensure the modified firmware is programmed.

 The next step is to solder the SMD SD card, followed by the through hole components.